shubham14p3/VM-G23AI2028-REACT/README.md

 ## Extra Knowledge: Setting up Dummy Data in Database

-Create new file Dockerfile and place the below code
+- a : Create new file Dockerfile and place the below code

 ```
 <!-- Creates and selects the iit_g23ai2028 database. -->